Somaliland nationality law: African and European contacts (11th century – 1960)

-Somali Union (1960–1991)
+Somaliland Union (1960–1991)

 On 26 June 1960, British Somaliland gained its independence.
 Under the terms of the Nationality and Citizenship Ordinance (No. 15), passed three days prior, at independence, Somali who were stateless and were born in British Somaliland, or if legitimate whose father and if illegitimate whose mother was born in the territory were conferred nationality of Somaliland and ceased to be BPPs.
 Persons who had lived in British Somaliland for a year could register for nationality if they did not meet the provisions to automatically acquire nationality at independence, provided they renounced any other nationality.
 Those born in the territory after independence acquired nationality if legitimate from a father and if illegitimate from a mother.
 Married women followed the nationality of their husband.
 On 1 July 1960 Italian Somaliland became independent and though the two states had not agreed on terms of union, they joined to form the Somali Republic.

 To overcome the lack of a unification agreement, a constitutional plebiscite scheduled for June 1961, which would also address the union of the two states.
 Under the terms of the proposed constitution, Mogadishu rather than Hargeisa was to be the capital and the legislative seats were assigned giving northern Somalia thirty-three and southern Somalia ninety-nine representatives.
 As a result of the failure to come to agreement and the imbalance of power in the constitutional draft, most inhabitants of Somaliland boycotted the 1961 constitutional referendum with just over five percent of the northern population voting.
 Of those who participated, sixty percent opposed the new constitution.
 Since the northern population made up only 100,000 of the 1,952,660 voters, the result was the adoption of the proposed constitution.
 Under the terms of the constitution, an Act of Union was promulgated on 31 January 1961 which was retroactively in effect from 1 July 1960.
 Under the terms of the Act of Union persons who were nationals of either Somaliland or Somalia became nationals of the Somali Republic.